 - 6. Conclusions

-A single search online will very quickly reveal to you that the platform in question - Cex.io - is a cryptocurrency exchange.
-In other words, it’s a place that you would go to in order to trade and exchange crypto assets, or simply even purchase them with a credit or debit card, too (that’s possible with Cex).
+A single search online will very quickly reveal to you that the platform in question - CEX.IO - is a popular cryptocurrency exchange.
+In other words, it’s a place that you would go to in order to trade and exchange crypto assets, or simply even purchase them with a credit or debit card, too (that’s possible with CEX).

-Exchange-wallets are a unique type of crypto storing option.
-They are also among the most-popular, at least as far as the casual crypto hodlers and traders are concerned - while there are much, much safer alternatives on the market, many people might not care enough to check them out, not have the financial backing to purchase one, or simply prefer exchange-wallets, altogether.
+Exchange-wallets are a unique type of crypto storage options.
+They are also among the most popular, at least as far as the casual crypto hodlers and traders are concerned - while there are much safer alternatives on the market, many people might not care enough to check them out, not have the financial backing to purchase one, or simply prefer exchange-wallets, altogether.

 Latest Ledger Wallet Coupon Found:

 Get top-tier security for you & your loved ones with this Ledger Holiday Deal.
 Save 10% while you're at it!

 CEX Wallet Review: PROS

 Having established all of that, we can now turn to the actual topic at hand - CEX wallet fees, usability aspects, security measures, and so on.
 We’ll start off with the most important aspect of them all - wallet security features.